ArchiDAO/ArchiDAONFT/README.md

         - teaching

 - Desirable
-  - we need a mechanism that turns desirablle skills to Current skills
+  - We need a mechanism that turns desirablle skills to Current skills, probably through validation at a workshop, class, event.
   - User to add desirable skills - signal which workshops to prioritise next.

 **FULL**